HeardLibrary/digital-scholarship/computer/files-windows.md

 Here is another view of the directory tree.
 In the previous view, the `Desktop` folder was in the home folder of the logged in user (steve-bootcamp).
 In this view, the `Desktop` folder was in the home folder of a non-logged in user (defaultuser1).
 Both users have folders called "Desktop", but those folders are not the same.
 As you can see, the defaultuser1 desktop folder is actually empty (vs. the steve-bootcamp user's desktop, which had the two image files).

-Every user on the computer has its own Documents, Downloads, Music, etc. folders.
+Every user of the computer has its own Documents, Downloads, Music, etc. folders.
 It can be confusing if you unknowingly log out from your normal user account and log on to a different one.
-The graphical desktop and the contents of all of these familiar folders will be different because they aren't actually the same folders as your user folders (even though they have the same names).
+The graphical desktop and the contents of all of these familiar folders will be different because they aren't actually the same folders as your own user folders (even though they have the same names).

 If you use your computer sometime and the desktop looks different, or folders and files appear to be missing, do not panic.
 First, check whether you have accidentally logged in as a different user (then panic as necessary).